Arco-list/arco/arco_prd_updated.md

 - User can click Save/Favorite (heart) (unauth → Login > Sign Up, then return and complete the save).
 - User can click Share to open the Share modal
 - User can read Title, [Style] [sub-type] in [location], [Building type] in [Project Year], and the Overview rich-text.
-- User can view the Professionals section on the right of the page, differentiating professionals with and without a company page (subscription)
-  - **With company page:** company name, professional type, # of projects (clickable) and 'Visit' button
+- User can view the Professionals section on the right of the page with company name, professional type, # of projects (clickable) and 'Visit' button.
+The Visit button opens the Professional Detail Page
-    - The # of projects link takes the user to the Professionals Detail Page and scrolls to the 'Projects' section on the page
-    - The Visit button opens the Professional Detail Page
-  - **Without company page:** only company name and professional type are shown without links
+  -
+  -
 - User can view the Highlights Section (Building Feature Image + Building Feature Name + Building Feature Description).
 Clicking a card will open the Image Overview Model and scroll to the respective building feature.
 - User can view Features metadata block showing the building features with an icon.
 Clicking a feature will open the Image Overview Model and scroll to the respective building feature.
 - User can view the Professionals Carrousel with company cards (professional image + company name + rating + number of reviews + professional type + number of projects); clicking a card navigates to the Professional Detail Page.
-The carrousel only include companies with a company page.
+The carrousel shows professionals with a paid subscription first.
 - User can click the 'Show all professionals' button below the Professionals Carrousel opening the Professionals Popup
 - User can view metadata blocks: Category (i.e. House), Type (i.e. Villa), Style (i.e. Modern), Project type (i.e. New Built), Size (i.e. expansive), Budget (i.e. Luxury), Project year, Building year, Materials (i.e. Exposed brick, natural stone), Location (i.e. Forrest, Countryside)
 - User can scroll to Similar Projects (carousel) with Project Cards (Image, Title, number of likes) and click a card to open that Project Detail.